Book

 Several other methods used to assess magnesium status also have drawbacks that preclude their use as routine clinical methods.
 Muscle magnesium determination is extremely invasive and requires skill to obtain suitable samples for analysis.
 Buccal cell magnesium determinations also require skill in obtaining cells, and special expensive equipment for analysis.
 Magnesium balance requires controlled and consistent dietary intakes and careful collection of urine and stool over a lengthy study period.
 Fractional excretion of magnesium requires the determination of three variables and has no apparent advantage over other well-established methods.
 The magnesium depletion score needs further evaluation and validation, although seems to be most useful for establishing status in individuals with a chronic disease.
 However, all these methods do not have an established validated reference range that indicates magnesium adequacy or deficiency.

 At present, there is no simple, rapid, and reliable single clinical method to determine the presence of chronic, latent magnesium deficiency (CLMD).
 Determination of serum total or ionized magnesium remains the most acceptable choice in the clinical setting.
 The reliability of these measures of status could be improved if their values for the reference ranges indicative of deficient or adequate magnesium status are confirmed by other measures such as the determination of magnesium in both dietary intakes and urinary excretion.
-CITE AS: Nielsen, Forrest; Principles of Nutritional Assessment: Magnesium. https://nutritionalassessment.org/Magnesium/
+CITE AS: Nielsen, Forrest; Principles of Nutritional Assessment: Magnesium. https://nutritionalassessment.org/ magnesium/

 Email: frostynielsen@yahoo.com